mooncake199809/UFVL-Net/README.md

 For evaluation, we also provide the checkpoints of 12-Scenes dataset in [Google Drive](https://drive.google.com/drive/folders/1M4Knz3V-uGTSHUoxigZnlAiy3qMClJuE?usp=sharing).
 - Note: We integrate these models into a single one.
 You can do the evaluation following the description in *Quick Start - Test*).

+## Quick Start

+We provide *Test* code of ViT-MVT as follows:

+### Test
+To test our trained models, you need to put the downloaded model in `./weights`.
+After that you could use the following command to test the model.
+To test a specific model in a specific scene, you need to modify the config file in ./config/7scenes/7scenes.py or ./config/12scenes/12scenes.py